Kelcon86/Earthquake_Mapping/README.md

 # Mapping_Earthquakes

-Using Leaflet I created a map with three different styles (Streets, Satellite and Dark) and an overlay showing all of the earthquakes in the past 7 days, the major earthquakes with a magnitude over 4.5 and the tectonic plates.
+Using Leaflet and JavaScript I created a map with three different styles (Streets, Satellite and Dark) and an overlay showing all of the earthquakes in the past 7 days, the major earthquakes with a magnitude over 4.5 and the tectonic plates.

 ### Streets map style with earthquake and tectonic plate overlay